‘Vanderpump Rules’ Scheana Shay Gets Her Smile Back After Divorce, Deletes Husband Mike Shay From Instagram

 “Just went from 1,209 posts on insta to 982.
 Winter cleaning has never felt so good!”
 Scheana Shay wrote on Twitter after deleting her photos of Mike.

-Scheana Shay and her former partner, Mike, announced they were ending their marriage after just over 2 years last month.
+Scheana Shay and her former partner, Mike, announced they were ending their marriage after just over two years last month.
 In a statement to Us Weekly, the former couple said, “While we have made the difficult decision to move forward separately, our story will continue on through the love and mutual respect that we have cultivated throughout our 15-year friendship.
 Much of the recent speculation and reporting on our relationship has been misguided, and we have come to an amicable decision on all matters.
 We might have failed at our marriage, but we are committed to succeeding as friends and will continue to support each other’s personal happiness and professional success.”

 Scheana Shay and her soon-to-be ex-husband chronicled much of their relationship on Vanderpump Rules.
 As fans will recall, Scheana Shay and Mike Shay were dating when the series first began in January 2013 and during Season 2, they became engaged at the Beverly Hills home of Lisa Vanderpump.